aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 Make sure you are using the same NPM version everywhere, either downgrade your workstation's version or upgrade the CodeBuild version.

+### Cannot find module '.../check-node-version.js' (MODULE_NOT_FOUND)

+The above error may be produced by `npx` when executing the CDK CLI, or any project that uses the AWS SDK for JavaScript, without the target application having been installed yet.
+For example, it can be triggered by `npx cdk synth` if `aws-cdk` is not in your `package.json`.

+Work around this by either installing the target application using NPM *before* running `npx`, or set the environment variable `NPM_CONFIG_UNSAFE_PERM=true`.

 ### Cannot connect to the Docker daemon at unix:///var/run/docker.sock

 If, in the 'Synth' action (inside the 'Build' stage) of your pipeline, you get an error like this: